-During the pandemic we are all using online technologies more frequently for teaching and learning.
+Since the pandemic we are all using online technologies more frequently for teaching and learning.
+Virtual events are a great way to deliver education, making it often more accessible for delegates and speakers alike.
 However, online teaching uses a different skill set to the traditional lecture/workshop.
-The following 'top tips' are designed to optimise your preparation and impact.
+The following 'top tips', provided by members of the College's Education Resources Committee and experience speakers, are designed to optimise your preparation and impact.